Quadratic Funding

 # Verifying Uniqueness

 To confirm each Octant account represents a unique individual, the app fetches the Gitcoin Passport score (opens new window) for each user.
-Users with a Gitcoin Passport score of 20 or higher will receive the maximum available matching funding.
-Users with a score lower than 20 will have their donations scaled down by 80% as an anti-Sybil measure.
+Users with a Gitcoin Passport score of 15 or higher will receive the maximum available matching funding.
+Users with a score lower than 15 will have their donations scaled down by 90% as an anti-Sybil measure.

 # Improving Your Uniqueness Score

 1. Boost Your Gitcoin Passport Score: Visit our custom Gitcoin Passport dashboard (opens new window) and add more stamps to increase your score (opens new window).
-Once you've boosted your score, return to the Octant app, go to the Settings view, and click the Recalculate button.
+Once you've boosted your score, return to the Octant app, go to the Home view, and click the Recalculate button.

-2. Delegate from Another Account: If you have a different account with a Gitcoin Passport score of at least 20, you can use the "Delegate" option in Settings.
+2. Delegate from Another Account: If you have a different account with a Gitcoin Passport score of at least 15, you can use the "Delegate" option in Home view.
 You'll be asked to sign a message with this secondary address to prove ownership.
 If the score is sufficient, it will be assigned to your primary Octant account (the one you use to lock GLM into Octant).
 Once the score is assigned, you'll be prompted to switch back to your primary account to confirm the delegation by signing a message with it.

 For detailed, step-by-step instructions on the delegation process, please refer to the "Using the App" section of the Documentation.